Gitk is a graphical repository browser. It was the first of its kind. It can be thought of as a GUI wrapper for

 We can see that the

-master branch ref is now pointed at the new commit.
+main branch ref is now pointed at the new commit.
 To compare these two commits we use the upper left history panel.
 Within the history panel click on a commit that will be the base of the diff.
 Once selected, right click on a second commit to open up a context menu.